Annabel-Kennedy/Queensland-EGMs/README.md

     This code was taken from prac content from the course INFS3208 at UQ and used to suit my project needs.
 4.	vim docker-compose.yml

-    The docker-compose file used in this project was adapted from code shown in multiple prac classes in UQ's INFS3208 course.
 5.	docker-compose -f docker-compose.yml up -d

-    This runs all docker containers and was code learned in INFS3208 pracs.
 6. Check the UI is visible for all services, where {external-ip} refers to the external IP address of your VM:

     http://{external-ip}:4040/dfshealth.html#tab-overview (to see HDFS)